Xunnamius/black-flag/packages/extensions/README.md

 > [!NOTE]
 >
-> As an alias of vanilla yargs's [`demandOption`][32], this check is outsourced
+> As an alias of vanilla Yargs's [`demandOption`][32], this check is outsourced
-> to yargs, which means it runs on Black Flag's _first and second parsing
+> to Yargs, which means it runs on Black Flag's _first and second parsing
-> passes_ like any other configurations key coming from vanilla yargs.
+> passes_ like any other configurations key coming from vanilla Yargs.

 ---